flgkd/integer-linear-programming-notes/notes/15-ai-assisted-ilp-and-milp.md

 | Benders subproblem ranking | required exact subproblem checks are eventually performed |
 | solver configuration | tolerances and logic remain valid for the desired guarantee |

-In these cases, the AI policy can be wrong and merely make the solver slower.
+In these cases, a poor learned decision may hurt performance, but it need not invalidate the mathematical certificate.

 That is a much safer failure mode than returning an incorrect certificate.